sirkrouph-dev/rag-engine/docs/deployment/production.md

 # Experimental Deployment

-> **⚠️ EXPERIMENTAL - NOT FOR PRODUCTION USE ⚠️**
+> **⚠️ EXPERIMENTAL - ADVANCED FEATURES TESTING ⚠️**
 >
-> **This deployment guide is for development and experimental purposes only.
-The RAG Engine is currently in active development and not recommended for production use.**
+> **This deployment guide covers experimental deployment of the RAG Engine with advanced security, monitoring, and scalability features currently in testing.**

-This guide covers deploying the RAG Engine in development/experimental environments with focus on testing scalability, reliability, and security features.
+This guide covers deploying the RAG Engine in development/experimental environments with focus on testing advanced scalability, reliability, and security features.

 ## Experimental Architecture